 Food habits to avoid in GERD:

-- Large meals: eating one or two big meals a day can increase acid reflux.
-This is because of “full stomach” can increase the chances of reflux.
+- Large meals: eating one or two big meals daily can increase acid reflux.
+This is because a “full stomach” can increase the chances of reflux.
 Instead, eating small meals can help.

 - Night meals: don’t eat 3-4 hours before bedtime.

 An eight-week course of standard GERD medication (PPIs such as Esomeprazole) can reverse the esophageal damage caused by acid reflux in 86% of patients.

 So, GERD medications are very effective, but…

 This is not considered a permanent GERD cure as healing of esophagitis/esophageal erosions can reoccur again after discontinuing the medications.